Scoutbots/Protei/README.md

 # Protei v12.0 - Protei Rohak

-This is the first Protei which has an Android phone on board - giving it processing power and access to the phone's sensors.
+This is the first Protei which has an Android phone on board - extending its computational power and bringing it a step closer to autonomous navigation.
 A laptop sends commands to the Phone via a server and the phone is connected to an Arduino Uno, which controls the motors, via Bluetooth.

 ## [Android](https://github.com/Scoutbots/Protei/tree/master/Protei-app)